NDIS in Queensland

 You can download the operation plan below:

-The NDIA has now completed its NDIA Partners in the competitive Grants for Local Area Coordination (LAC) services for Participants aged 7 years and over, until 30 June 2019 in Service Areas of Toowoomba, Ipswich, Townsville, Mackay and Bundaberg.
+The NDIA has now completed its NDIA Partners in the Community Grants for Local Area Coordination (LAC) services for Participants aged 7 years and over, until 30 June 2019 in Service Areas of Toowoomba, Ipswich, Townsville, Mackay and Bundaberg.

 The successful Partners in the Community delivering Local Area Coordination (LAC) services are: